Purusha Lakshanam: Production

 P. Vasu wrote the story with Khushbu in mind, and she accepted.
 Though Khusbhu had fever on the first day of shooting, she concealed this from director K. S. Ravikumar to prevent production delays.

 Soundtrack

 The music was composed by Deva and lyrics were written by Kalidasan.

 Reception

-The Indian Express wrote "P. Vasu's story gets a serious turn, the director gets a grip [..] and the film manages to keep the viewers engrossed in the proceedings."
-New Straits Times praised Khushboo's performance and praised Ravikumar's direction citing he "has managed to keep the pace light and full of delightful moments for first three quarters of the movie".
-Kalki wrote that the film was moving at a brisk pace despite having elements like Thaali sentiment and devotional song.
+Malini Mannath of The Indian Express wrote "P. Vasu's story gets a serious turn, the director gets a grip [..] and the film manages to keep the viewers engrossed in the proceedings."
+K. Vijiyan of New Straits Times praised Khushboo's performance and Ravikumar's direction, saying he "has managed to keep the pace light and full of delightful moments for first three quarters of the movie".
+Kalki wrote that the film was moving at a brisk pace despite having elements like thaali sentiment and devotional song.
+K. S. Chithra won the Cinema Express Award for Best Playback Singer (Female) at the 14th Cinema Express Awards.